NeuroStar vs EXOMIND

 Choose EXOMIND if BTL Industries's positioning fits better.
 Psychiatrists or multi-specialty practices already in the BTL ecosystem.
 Early adopters willing to bet on the 6-session protocol advantage.
 The pros that matter most: Only 6 sessions required (vs 20-36 for NeuroStar/BrainsWay); BTL's sales and support infrastructure.
 The biggest tradeoff to accept: Brand new to market (2024 FDA clearance).

 For a practice with limited capital that needs maximum flexibility, used pricing tilts the math.
-NeuroStar used units run $40,000-$80,000; EXOMIND used units run Limited secondary market (too new).
+NeuroStar used units run $40,000-$80,000; EXOMIND has only a thin used market because it was cleared in 2024.
 For practices with strong patient flow already, the device that integrates with your existing platforms is usually the right answer even if its standalone specs are slightly weaker.
 For practices building a category from scratch, brand recognition and patient demand matter more than raw clinical specs.
 Look at which device patients are already asking for in your market before signing a contract.

 Market Leader vs Protocol Disruptor

-NeuroStar is the most-installed TMS system in the United States with over 6 million treatments delivered.
+NeuroStar is the most-installed TMS system in the United States with over 5 million treatments delivered.
 The installed base means more peer data, more reimbursement precedent, and a larger network of trained operators.
 When a payer questions medical necessity, NeuroStar's track record carries weight.
+Neuronetics also offers a per-treatment licensing model that lowers upfront capital outlay for new practices.

 NeuroStar with a 36-session protocol generates $10,800-$16,200 per patient at current Medicare rates.
-EXOMIND's 6-session protocol generates $1,800-$2,700 per patient.
-The revenue-per-patient is dramatically lower for EXOMIND, but the revenue-per-chair-hour can be higher if you fill the freed-up slots.
+EXOMIND's 6-session protocol, if reimbursed by payers, generates roughly $1,500-$2,700 per patient at comparable per-session rates.
+Per-patient revenue is dramatically lower for EXOMIND, but revenue-per-chair-hour can be higher if you fill freed-up slots with new patient courses.

-The math works for EXOMIND only if your practice has a deep referral pipeline and can consistently fill treatment slots.
+The math works for EXOMIND only if your referral pipeline can sustain high patient turnover.
 A practice doing 3 NeuroStar patients per day generates roughly the same revenue as a practice doing 15-18 EXOMIND patients per day.
-Most psychiatry practices in mid-sized markets struggle to maintain even 2-3 TMS patients per day.
+Most psychiatry practices in mid-sized markets struggle to maintain even 2-3 TMS patients per day on the standard protocol.
+Bottom line: NeuroStar is the right choice for practices in most US markets in 2026, especially those that need established insurance reimbursement.
+EXOMIND is worth evaluating for high-volume urban practices with strong referral networks, multi-specialty groups already running BTL platforms, and cash-pay programs that can price the 6-session course attractively.
+For deeper background, see the NeuroStar device review, the EXOMIND device review, the EXOMIND cost breakdown, and the NeuroStar vs BrainsWay Deep TMS comparison.

 Frequently Asked Questions